TheStormlord/BrooksBoyack/README.md

 I am Brooks Boyack I started in a programing class where I learned how to use processing and i certified in C++ Project 1

+#Dice roller
+A dice rolling app that randomly call a number between 1 and x.
 ```C++
 #include<iostream>
 #include<array>